michielvaneerd/quick-questionnaire/readme.txt

 4. Edit the exercise in the editor is simple

 == Changelog ==

+= 2.5 =
+* Fixed bug: not checking if varaible is array

 = 2.4 =
 * Add question with a modal window